hyprwm/hyprland-wiki/pages/Configuring/Window-Rules.md

 - `new` - Shorthand of `barred set`.
 - `lock` \[`always`\] - Lock the group that added this window.
 Use with `set` or `new` (i.e. `new lock`) to create a new locked group.
-- `barred` - Do not add the window to the focused group.
+- `barred` - Do not auto group the new window with the focused group.
 - `deny` - Do not allow window to be toggled as or added to group (see `denywindowfromgroup` dispatcher).
 - `invade` - Force open window in the locked group.